Bernard Lapasset: Biography

+Lapasset died from Alzheimer's disease in Louit on 2 May 2023, at the age of 75.

 Controversy

 The 1993 French Rugby Union Championship was won by Castres who beat Grenoble 14–11 in the final, in a match decided by an irregular try accorded by the referee.

-A try of Olivier Brouzet is denied to Grenoble and the decisive try by Gary Whetton was awarded by the referee, Daniel Salles, when in fact the defender Franck Hueber from Grenoble touched down the ball first in his try zone.
+A try of Olivier Brouzet was denied to Grenoble and the decisive try by Gary Whetton was awarded by the referee, Daniel Salles, when in fact the defender Franck Hueber from Grenoble touched down the ball first in his try zone.
 This error gave the title to Castres.

 Daniel Salles admitted the error 13 years later.

 Jacques Fouroux conflict with the Federation cry out conspiracy.